NGSAnalysisOnBeocatClass/weekly_problems/week1_problems.md

 ##Unix shell basics

+The goal of this weeks problem is to use what you've learned about understanding usage statements, reading manuals/help menus, identifying NGS file extensions and writting commands to run programs that may be new to you.
+Make use of the help menus, the Github FAQ pages and the class google+ group while you work.

+You will download a bacterial genome as well as single-end illumina reads from RNA.
+Read quality will be checked.
+Reads will be aligned to the genome.
+Then summary statistics describing the alignment will be generated.

-### Download your data
+### Step 1: Download your data

-NCBI hosts a FTP that you can use to download genomes, transcriptomes, blast databases, even the raw reads that were used in papers.
+NCBI hosts a FTP that you can use to download genomes, transcriptomes, blast databases or even the raw reads that were used in papers.
 Visit the FTP at ftp://ftp.ncbi.nlm.nih.gov.
-Read about how to use `wget` to download directly from an FTP at https://github.com/i5K-KINBRE-script-share/FAQ/blob/master/GetRawData.md.
-At the bottom of the "Download your data to Beocat" FAQ page read about how to decompress short read archieve (`.sra`) files.
+Read about how to use `wget` to download directly from an FTP at https://github.com/i5K-KINBRE-script-share/FAQ/blob/master/GetRawData.md or by using the `man` program.

+Creat a directory named `hw1` in your home directory.

-Using your knowledge of file extensions and the `wget` command download a copy of the _E. coli_ genome for strain K-12 substrain MG1655 to your `~/classwork` directory.
-From ftp://ftp.ncbi.nlm.nih.gov/genomes/Bacteria/Escherichia_coli_K_12_substr__MG1655_uid57779/.
+Using your knowledge of file extensions and the `wget` command download a copy of the _E. coli_ genome for strain K-12 substrain MG1655 to your `~/hw1` directory.
+The genome fasta file is one of the files found at  ftp://ftp.ncbi.nlm.nih.gov/genomes/Bacteria/Escherichia_coli_K_12_substr__MG1655_uid57779/.

 What `wget` command did you type to download the genome?

 What is the filename of the genome?

-**Hint: This directory has no `README` file to tell you which files are which.
+**Hint: The `Escherichia_coli_K_12_substr__MG1655_uid57779` directory has no `README` file to tell you which files are which.
 This is poor form but you will see this kind of thing often.
-You have to use your knowledge of NGS data file extensions to find the genome fasta file.**
+You have to use your knowledge of NGS data file extensions to find the genome fasta file.
+If you right-click (control-click on Macs) on the fasta file you can copy the full  URL.**

-Download illumina RNA reads from ftp://ftp-trace.ncbi.nlm.nih.gov/sra/sra-instant/reads/ByRun/sra/SRR/SRR136/SRR1363869/SRR1363869.sra.
+Next download illumina RNA reads from this URL ftp://ftp-trace.ncbi.nlm.nih.gov/sra/sra-instant/reads/ByRun/sra/SRR/SRR136/SRR1363869/SRR1363869.sra.

+Read about how to decompress short read archieve (`.sra`) files at the bottom of https://github.com/i5K-KINBRE-script-share/FAQ/blob/master/GetRawData.md.

 What `wget` command did you type to download the reads?